Mahdi's Engineering

 now if we want to make any changes we just have to go back to our source code, apply our wanted changes and press f5 again to re-run the extension host!

-Extension WebView VS Code is an Electron based application so it is technically like a browser that can render HTML or CSS and has the ability to run your own JavaScript!
+VS Code is an Electron based application so it is technically like a browser that can render HTML or CSS and has the ability to run your own JavaScript.

-to programmatically render all of your web files we need to do the following:
+To programmatically render all of your web files we need to make the following happen:

 We add a function that returns a panel, for that panel we can set a html property which will be eventually rendered as a WebView in VS Code!